-Plant product residue monitoring is conducted as part of the National Residue Survey (NRS) by the Department of Agriculture, Water and the Environment, through a grains residue testing program and three separate horticulture product residue testing programs.
+Plant product residue monitoring is conducted as part of the National Residue Survey (NRS) by the Department of Agriculture, Fisheries and Forestry , through a grains residue testing program and three separate horticulture product residue testing programs.

 Industry participation in these programs is voluntary and based on export and domestic market access and quality assurance objectives.

 Outputs of NRS plant product residue monitoring include:

 - provision of independent, authoritative and technically-sound residue data, reports and advice on Australian grain and horticultural products